Williams Fork River Report

 Guide Tip of the Week:

-Releases have been sustained around 40 cfs which is a bit more than the historical average for this time of year.
-With a lot less water coming out recently, the fish are sure to be a bit more spooky.
+The Willie’s tailwater has been dropping the last few weeks as winter approaches.
+With the lower water the fish are quite a bit a spooky.
+A stealthy approach is recommended when approaching the water as the fish will bolt the moment they see an angler.
 Midges and baetis are going to be the go-to bugs for the next couple months.
-Don’t hesitate to throw an egg or small leech, We have been seeing good hatches of midges during the warmer parts of the day.
-Keep an eye out for spawning fish and avoid them as much as possible.
+Don’t hesitate to throw an egg or small leech, We have been seeing good hatches of midges during the warmer parts of the day and Baetis hatches during cloudy and drizzly days.
 A two or three fly nymph rig will be the best way to catch fish here.
 Light tippet and small flies are necessary for the low clear flows.

 RIVER ACCESS